Kristina01111000/Drws_site/README.md

 	- copy of weekly topic widget to sale page
 	- copy of documentary widget to documentary and sale page
 - see if nonmembers can be shuffled into a different page for sale

+- documentary widget make text bigger, bold bottom text
+- -change score card gotten to downloaded
+- make a second promo page menu widget separated between about the course and personal a nd professional growth
+- septembers topic onleft for most of site, promo one on the right
+- -speed tests on the site
+- fix promo page menu links to growing-holistically
+- leave a reply -> leave a comment, change words to comment section
+- see if we can take away website from comment page